erychcorp/erychpatch/README.md

 # erychpatch
-Patch that adds various QoL fixes to Painkiler (2004), which includes Painkiller: Black Edition and also Overdose, Ressurection, Recurring Evil, Atonement, Reload, among many other mods.
+Patch that adds various QoL fixes to Painkiler (2004), which includes Painkiller: Black Edition and also Atonement, Reload, among many compatible mods.